oroinc/documentation/frontend/optimize-build.rst

 **Babel** processes JavaScript to make it compatible with older browsers.
 Because there are many asset files to process, resource consumption is high.

-If you have to support only the latest version of mainstream browsers, consider disabling Babel for the project by adding the below configuration to the config/config.yml file:
+If you have to support older version of browsers, consider enabling Babel for the project by adding the below configuration to the config/config.yml file:

 .. code-block:: yaml
    :caption: config/config.yml

    oro_asset:
-       disable_babel: true
+       with_babel: true

 .. _frontend-optimize-javascript-assets-enabled-layout-themes: